 There’s a huge array of turf species that you could pick for your garden, some are very cheap, some are more expensive.
-It will pay to do your research on what type suits you best.
+It will pay to do your research on what type of turf suits you best.
 Think about foot traffic, sunlight, and climate conditions before you select your species.

 When you've got your turf species picked, measure up your area, and order it in.
 It will be delivered in rolls on a pallet, and you need to get it off there and laid as quickly as possible to stop it drying out, so make sure you’re ready to go when it comes.